 Can poetry block the school to prison pipeline?
 We think it can.

 Iconoclast Artists is a growing community of young artists that provides unique support and encouragement for hundreds of under-served students within high schools, middle schools and juvenile detention centers.
 With classroom instruction in creative writing and expression, Iconoclast takes over core curriculum classes every week to provide academic, artistic, and social/emotional support.

 Founded in 2014 by Marlon Lizama and Matthew Russell, Iconoclast is cultivating a new imagination among the next generation of creators.
 Iconoclast seeks to nurture improbable friendships that span the boundaries of race, religion, socio-economics and ethnicity, and to give the art that emerges a platform.
 By coming together to write, discuss ideas, and perform, we are building a brave space for Iconoclast's students and a new reality for our city.

 Our Program Consists of:

-Iconoclast Writing Program - The Iconoclast Writing Program takes place during the school day in partnership with the Houston, Spring Branch, and Galveston Independent School Districts and after school.
-Typically a weekly course, the program nurtures artistic and educational imagination using original writing exercises and close readings of both classic and contemporary poets.
+Iconoclast Writing Program - The Iconoclast Writing Program takes over core curriculum classes during the school day in partnership with the Houston, Spring Branch, and Galveston area school districts.
+Classes typically meet weekly and provide educational and artistic instruction, using original writing exercises and close readings of both classic and contemporary poets.

 Iconoclast Sessions - The Iconoclast Sessions are quarterly performance gatherings free and open to the public that pair an academic poet with an urban poet.
-In addition to introducing our students to a wide variety of literary expressions, Iconoclast Sessions create a context where communities that would not otherwise meet begin to build friendships.
+In addition to introducing our students to a wide variety of literary expressions, Iconoclast Sessions create a context where communities that would not otherwise meet can begin to build friendships.